Gamicon

 Gamicon is Iowa's longest-running non-gambling game convention, currently held at the Marriott Hotel in Cedar Rapids, Iowa.
-Gamicon ALPHA was sponsored by the Science Fiction League of Iowa Students (SFLIS).
-Gamicon later incorporated as a not-for-profit organization, then merged with the Mindbridge Foundation.
+Gamicon alpha was sponsored by the Science Fiction League of Iowa Students (SFLIS).
+Gamicon later incorporated as a not-for-profit organization, and then merged with the Mindbridge Foundation.
 Each Gamicon was numbered using the Greek alphabet until Gamicon Omega.
-After that, the conventions were named by their number on the Periodic Table.
+After that, the conventions were named according to their number on the Periodic Table.

-Gamicon Gallium will be held on February 25–27, 2022 at the Cedar Rapids Marriott in Cedar Rapids, Iowa.
+Gamicon Gallium will be held on February 23-25, 2024, at the Cedar Rapids Marriott in Cedar Rapids, Iowa.